edwinm/carbonium/README.md

 On the other side, using native DOM and writing `document.querySelectorAll(selector)` each time you want to do some DOM operations will become tedious.
 You can write your own helper function, but that only takes part of the pain away.

-Carbonium seeks to find the sweet spot between using frameworks and using the native DOM.
+Carbonium seeks to find the sweet spot between using a framework and using the native DOM.

 ## jQuery